Dash-OS/tcl-modules/README.md

 # Tcl Modules

 Included is a list of some of the modules that we use often within our various Tcl Scripts & Applications.
 Many of them are extremely small and simple (1-3 lines).

 While many of the "micro packages" were created by our team, some of them were taken or adapted from our various encounters in the [Tcl Wiki](http://wiki.tcl.tk/), other open source communities, or the excellent Tcl IRC Chatroom.

 We have tried to add credits or links to reference and provide credit whenever possible.
 If anyone was left out and you see some of your code just let us know and I will get it added as quickly as possible!

 One of Tcl's best features is how flexible the language itself is.
-Many of these modules take advantage of that fact to provide new features and options while writing your applications.
+Many of these modules take advantage of that fact to provide new features and options while writing your Applications.

-Feel free to use any of these however you wish.
+You may use any of these modules however you wish.

 ##### **If you have any good ones that should be added - send them over!**

 Would love to collect any other "awesome" and useful Tcl procs that you find yourself using and others may find useful.

 ## Installation

 You can use these packages by simply downloading them and including them within your tm module path (`[::tcl::tm::path list]`).
 Note that some of these packages may depend on others and/or having the directory structure intact.

 Once you have done this you should be able to `package require` them.